+- Graduate Seminar in Educational Research

+- 2. Qualitative Data Analysis

-- 1. Critical Discourse Analysis - 2.
-Quantitative Analysis and Advanced Statistics
+- 3. Quantitative Analysis and Advanced Statistics

+- 4. Mixed Methods Research

-Elective courses
+Elective courses (12 credits)

-The Doctor of Philosophy in Education students are required to take elective courses of their choice, all PhD courses in UIII are eligible to take
+Students are required to take elective courses of their choice, all PhD courses in UIII are eligible to take